Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Benchmark Details

-\paragraph{Domain Vulnerability Analysis.} Figure \ref{fig:selection_comparison} illustrates the filtering process from the initial candidate pool to the final benchmark.
+Figure \ref{fig:selection_comparison} illustrates the filtering process from the initial candidate pool to the final benchmark.
 The percentage above each bar represents the \textit{Selection Ratio}, \ie, the proportion of queries in that domain that triggered significant hallucinations and were thus retained for the final difficult set.

 Analyzing these ratios reveals a critical insight: hallucinations are \textit{unevenly} distributed across domains.
 While high-resource, popular topics such as \textit{Science \& Technology} and \textit{Lifestyle \& Leisure} show relatively low selection rates, identifying them as areas where DRAs are generally robust.
 In contrast, ``long-tail'' or specialized domains exhibit much higher vulnerability.
 Notably, \textit{Geography \& Environment} has the highest selection ratios of 75.0\%, despite having smaller initial candidate counts.
 This suggests that DRAs struggle significantly more with niche topics.
-The severe hallucination degrees in domains like \textit{Geography} (75.0\%) are likely attributable to their long-tail nature and the density of specialized domain knowledge.
-These factors complicate accurate retrieval and synthesis, thereby increasing the propensity for fabrication when the agent cannot access or reason over obscure facts.